 - Urge Incontinence

 - Urinary Frequency

-Stress Incontinence occurs when there is increased pressure placed on the bladder and the pelvic-floor muscles are weak or lack support stress incontinence can occur.
-Individual who experience stress incontinence leak urine during a physical activity, such as playing a sport, or simply laughing or sneezing.
-This is when peezing occurs.
-Stress incontinence is often the result of pelvic-floor muscle dysfunction and can occur because of the following:
+Stress incontinence can occur when the pelvic floor muscles are weak or lack support.
+An individual who experiences stress incontinence leak urine during physical activity, such as playing a sport or simply laughing or sneezing.
+This is when Peezing occurs.
+Stress incontinence is often the result of pelvic floor muscle dysfunction and can occur because of the following:

 - Injury or trauma, such as a pelvic fracture

 - Episiotomy (a surgical procedure sometimes used to ease childbirth)

 - Inflammation, such as cystitis